On Signed Network Games with Binary Actions: Main results

-We denote by $\mc N_{\mc R}^{(z)}$ the set of Nash equilibria of the $\mc R$-restricted SNC game with strategy profile of players in $\mc S$ frozen to $z$ and by $\mc N_{\mc S}^{(y)}$ the set of Nash equilibria of the $\mc S$-restricted SNC game with strategy profile of players in $\mc R$ frozen to $y$.
+We denote by $\mc N_{\mc R}^{(z)}$ the set of Nash equilibria of the $\mc R$-restricted {\black SNG} with \tcb{action profile} of players in $\mc S$ frozen to $z$ and by $\mc N_{\mc S}^{(y)}$ the set of Nash equilibria of the $\mc S$-restricted {\black SNG} with \tcb{action profile} of players in $\mc R$ frozen to $y$.